locustio/locust/docs/writing-a-locustfile.rst

 Using the above Locust class, each simulated user will wait between 5 and 15 seconds between the requests, and **/** will be requested twice as much as **/about/**.

+The attentive reader will find it odd that we can reference the HttpSession instance using *self.client* inside the TaskSet, and not *self.locust.client*.
+We can do this because the :py:class:`TaskSet <locust.core.TaskSet>` class has a convenience property called client that simply returns self.locust.client.

 Using the HTTP client
 ======================

-Each instance of Locust has an instance of :py:class:`HttpSession <locust.clients.HttpSession>` in the *client* attribute.
+Each instance of HttpLocust has an instance of :py:class:`HttpSession <locust.clients.HttpSession>` in the *client* attribute.
 The HttpSession class is actually a subclass of :py:class:`requests.Session` and can be used to  make HTTP requests, that will be reported to Locust's statistics, using the :py:meth:`get <locust.clients.HttpSession.get>`,